dpomykala/nix-config/README.md

 - Managing [Homebrew] installed software on MacOS with nix-darwin.
 - Managing user configuration with [Home Manager].
 - Standalone Home Manager setup with support for non-NixOS Linux.
-- Standalone [NixVim] setup with fully configured Neovim.
+- Custom [Neovim configuration] using [NixVim].
 - Declarative and reproducible configuration based on Nix [flake](flake.nix).
-- Neovim exposed as a flake package that can be used on its own.
 - Awesome tools for development and day-to-day use.
-- Flexible, modular and extendable structure.
+- Flexible, modular and easy to extend structure.
 - Support for multi-host and multi-user configurations.
 - Clean and well documented code.
 - Development shell for bootstrapping.